 We break teams up by grades.
 Third and fourth grades play by "junior" rules.
 Fifth and sixth grades play by "senior" rules.
-Second-graders play scrimmages.
+First and Second-graders play scrimmages/skills on Sundays.

-Freshman basketball players volunteer to operate the scoreboard.
 The home team shall have a parent assist the scoreboard operator by keeping a manual backup (handwritten) scorebook.
-If the freshman volunteer is absent, each team shall provide one parent.
-The home team parent shall operate the scoreboard (score and time); the visiting team parent shall keep track of fouls and playing rotations.
 Scorers shall not keep points by individual player so as to discourage players from "checking their stats".
 A coach may be the volunteer for his or her team, but shall sit with the other volunteer the entire game and shall not act as a coach before or during the game, including timeouts.

 PYB is a "fair play" league.
 Each player plays about the same amount of a game.
 PYB takes this very seriously.
 This rule does not apply to travel games.

 Coaches will assist during substitutions to try and match up players by skill level.
 PYB believes that it is more important to give players a competitive challenge while on the court than it is to give a team a competitive advantage in the game.